raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

   ![](./images/jumper_wires_key.png)

 Choose which pull up or down configuration you want to use and connect the female ends to the appropriate GPIO pins on your Raspberry Pi.
-Make a note of which configuration you're using as you'll need to incorporate it into your programming later.
+To save confusion let's use GPIO pin number 7 (as in the diagrams above). *Make a note of which configuration you're using as you'll need to incorporate it into your programming later.*